-You may be frugal by choice or frugal by necessity, either way I hope you will find some useful information to help you live a frugal lifestyle in real world.
+You may be frugal by choice or frugal by necessity, either way, I hope you find these few tips on frugal living contain some useful information to help you on your journey to a more frugal lifestyle in the real world.

 Start thinking about why you want to live a frugal lifestyle and what it means to you.
 Do you desire to live a more minimalist lifestyle?
 Are you trying to save up for a major purchase?
 Maybe your just tired of consumerism and looking for joy in everyday life that doesn't involve shopping?
 Are you worried about having enough in retirement?
 Defining your purpose is essential to keep you on your frugal pathway.